They've already built the bunker

 It's an infrastructure project

 I have been following this for fun since 2010, and ultimately, I have to hand it to the Navy.
 They did a good job of keeping whatever they did under wraps.
 I have asked government officials about the project, and while the way they told me nothing told me a lot, they still, at the end of the day, told me nothing.
-I suspect most of them had deduced what I have, but don't know much.
+I suspect most of them had deduced what I have, but don't know really know more.
 What I outline above, to be clear, is the best I could do with information on the web: aerials, documents, posts, and websites.
 It is what they could not hide or wanted us to see, including the allies and adversaries of the United States.

-Let me cook:
+Let me bake:

-Does the tunnel contain a full size train system that allows VIPs to move around DC during a nuclear war, like Moscow's Metro-2?
+Oh, and uh, does the tunnel contain a full size train system that allows VIPs to move around DC during a nuclear war, like Moscow's Metro-2?
 No, of course not, this was funded by the Bush Administration.
 It's Bus Rapid Transit.

 How does the ballroom fit into this?

 Per the GSA rep's comments from 2010 and Trump's from 2026, I believe that whatever continuity of operations work is being done as part of the ballroom project, it has been planned since 2001.
+The big, new structure may be the final part, or it may only be yet another step in a long-running plan.
+The $500M contract with Clark that preceded the ballroom contract points to a more complicated origin story for the Ballroom than just Trump's whims.
+Certainly, the bunker is not his idea.

 What about other theories, like a data center?